-Anger is one of those universal emotions that it should be impossible to write a novel and not include in some form or other.
-Anger motivates, intimidates, inspires change, fights back, breaks hearts, and it can mend things.
+Anger is a universal emotions.
+It’s impossible to write a novel and not include anger some form or other.
+Anger motivates, intimidates, inspires change, fights back, breaks hearts, and can mend things.
 But, because it’s universal, writers don’t think they need to learn more about it.
-Everyone’s experienced anger, many kinds of anger – but that makes the writer’s job more difficult because if it’s not done well, if you don’t dig deep to keep it authentic, every reader will know it.
+Everyone’s experienced anger, many kinds of anger – but that makes the writer’s job more difficult because if it’s not done well, if you don’t dig deep to keep it authentic, every reader will you cheated.

-First, I see this a lot – I did this a lot.
-Avoid the pit-fall called telling (as opposed to showing) by not naming emotions.
+Avoid the pit-fall called telling (as opposed to showing) by not naming anger.

 He replied angrily.